This page provides the release notes for the Agora Video SDK for Android.

 muteRemoteVideoStreammethod after joining the channel.

-- Occasional video freezes on some Android devices when switching from the communication mode to the live broadcast mode.
+- Occasional video freezes on some Android devices when switching from the Communication profile to the Live-broadcast profile.

-- Occasional crashes on some Android devices when frequently turning on and off the flashlight during a live broadcast.
+- Occasional crashes on some Android devices when frequently turning on and off the camera flash during a live broadcast.

 - The host cannot receive the audio/video stream of the delegated host on some Android devices.